spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202108.0/cart-feature-walkthrough/calculation-3-0.md

 Spryker uses the Calculation module to calculate the cart totals that are displayed in the cart/checkout or when the order is placed.

-The calculation module extensively uses plugins to inject calculation algorithms.
+The Сalculation module extensively uses plugins to inject calculation algorithms.

 ## How calculation works